craiggunson/kitesurf/readme.md

-### TBA...
+##### See buildspec.yml

-1. deploy commands are in buildspec.yml
+1. Use AWS CodeBuild or (manual) use deploy commands from inside.
-2. update kite.js
+2. update kite.js like so...

 ```
 $.get({